simonfrey/s4/README.md

 In order to build & pack the web assembly file for the frontend please use the following command in the top level directory:
 ```
-bash buildFrontend.sh
+./build.sh
 ```

 This will build you the required file.
-You now can copy to `frontend` folder to your web server (or use it locally) and it should run s4 as intended.
+You now can copy to `build` folder to your web server (or use it locally) and it should run s4 as intended.

 ## 💸 Report Bugs & Tip